jashdubal/stackoverflow-classification/README.md

 2. Open the Jupyter Notebook.
 3. Run the notebook cells in order, starting from the top.

-Ensure the required dependencies are installed.
+Ensure the required dependencies are installed, including PyTorch, scikit-learn, pandas, and seaborn.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

 ---